section-engineering-education/engineering-education/content/articles/phpunit-bigger-picture/index.md

 ![project structure](/engineering-education/phpunit-bigger-picture/folder-structure.png)

-As a rule of the thump, it's essential to write the tests before writing the actual code.
+As a rule of the thumb, it's essential to write the tests before writing the actual code.
 So now, let's proceed and write our test cases which we'll then use in our application.

 In the `myTests` directory, create a file `ModularArithmenticTest.php` and add the following: